Botcopy/BotcopyCustomPayloads/README.md

 Default CX text responses will render alongside your payload if they are provided.

 Custom Rich Responses will be rendered in the chat in their arrayed order.

+To add a custom payload to a CX response, select the 'Custom Payload' fulfillment option.

 ### Text Responses